Dang123123hai/Dang123123hai/README.md

 ### Hi there 👋
-- 😄 My name is Hai Dang Luong, you can call me Hai.
+- 😄 My name is Hai Dang Luong, you can call me Elias.
 - 🌱 I’m currently learning Bachelor of Data Science at S P Jain School of Global Management
 - 🔭 I’m currently looking for a job in Data Analyst or Bussiness Analyst roles.
 - ⛳ My skills: SQL, Python, Excel, Tableau, Power BI, React JS, Critical and Analytical thinking.